Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 08 {l0pt}](qr/ep/08.png)

-We discuss yet another one of Ruben's proposals: Statechains on Bitcoin.
+We discuss yet another one of Ruben’s proposals: Statechains on Bitcoin.
 Statechains allow you to send keys not UTXO and it offers quite a few scaling and functionality improvements.

-See also Ruben's presentation^[<https://youtu.be/CKx6eULIC3A>] on Bitcoin Magazine about Statechains and Aaron's Bitcoin Magazine article^[<https://bitcoinmagazine.com/articles/statechains-sending-keys-not-coins-to-scale-bitcoin-off-chain>].
+See also Ruben’s presentation^[<https://youtu.be/CKx6eULIC3A>] on Bitcoin Magazine about Statechains and Aaron’s Bitcoin Magazine article^[<https://bitcoinmagazine.com/articles/statechains-sending-keys-not-coins-to-scale-bitcoin-off-chain>].

 \